r3me/transformicons/README.md

 You'll find all our working files in the ``dist`` directory for Transformicons' JavaScript requirement and related Sass.
 Any markup for the Transformicons objects will be found in the ``site/templates/includes/tcons`` directory.
 We use assemble to build our markup so make sure you're never editing a file with the ``.html`` extension.
 Assemble files use the ``.hbs`` file extension.
 These are the files you should be editing instead.

-### Development
-As you develop please keep in mind all our development work takes place on Transformicons' ``development`` branch.
-This is where you should branch off of when working on any bug fixes or features.
-For example…fork this project, branch off of ``development``, and finally branch an additional time based on the topic you're working on.
-Pull Requests should be sent to the ``development`` branch instead of ``master`` in order to have finer control over our deployments and comitted code.

 ### Transformicons Specs
 Objects submitted to Transformicons must abide by the following guidelines in order to be accepted into the library…